cocbin/CBTableViewDataSource/README.md

 #### height(CGFloat * height)
 Set a fixed height for each section separately.
 **Two special examples：**
 - This function will be unavailable after using autoHeight.
-- The height is public if set it before all sections.
+- The height is public for all section if set it before all sections.

 #### autoHeight()
-In order to calculate the height if the cell automatically,for the situation which the heights of cells are unfixed.
+In order to calculate the height of the cell automatically,for the situation which the heights of cells are unfixed.
-**Mention：**
+**Warning：**

-- If the the height of cell is fixes,please do not user autoHeight。Any  dispensable calculation of autoHeight will reduce the performence.Even through this framework has been designed with a perfect cache model,we'd better make good use of any performent.
+- If the the height of cell is fixed,please do not user autoHeight.Any dispensable calculation of autoHeight will reduce the performence.Even through that framework has been designed with a perfect cache model,we'd better make good use of any performence.
 - This function only available to **autolayout**.

 ** Must set up right constrains：**

-- All cells umst be putted into cell.contentView,unless values will be calculated wrongly
+- All cells must be put into cell.contentView,else will be calculated wrongly
 - SET UP RIGHT COMPLETE CONSTRAINS!!!

 **Make sure that a constrain should inclues two principles.**

-1.Any independent widget inside the cell should has a certain positon and a certain size。Such as the upper left corner is fixed on the upper left corner of the cell,set size with height and width，or set lower roght corner to calculate the size,which should be make sure is the positions of widgets are able to assign.
+1.Any independent widget inside the cell should has a certain positon and a certain size。Such as the upper left corner is fixed on the upper left corner of the cell,set size with height and width，or set lower right corner to calculate the size when the positions of widgets are able to assign.
-What' more,the widget includes UILabel and UIImageView,just need to assign the size of one direction,another direction will be calculate automatically.For example, label know the width, and content, you can calculate the height.
+What' more,the widget includes UILabel and UIImageView,just need to assign the size of one direction,another direction will be calculate automatically.For example, knows the width and the content of label, the height is calculatable.

-2. 2.To the cell isself,the size must be assigned.Size can be calculated by restricting its upper and lower widgets,these widgets should have definite positions and sizes.It is worth mentioning that it is easy to forget the restrain of the bottom.Because no exception will be raised the cell lack a restrain of the bottom,the necessary conditions for the calculation of the height of the cell are not satisfied.
+ 2.To the cell itself,the size must be assigned.Size can be calculated by restricting its upper and lower,right and left widgets,these widgets with content should be definited positions and sizes.It is worth mentioning that it is easy to loss the restrain of the bottom.Because no exception will be raised even the cell lose a restrain of the bottom.The necessary conditions for the calculation of the height of the cell are not satisfied.

 #### event(`^`(NSUInteger index,id data))
-Parament requests a Block，which used to setup the click  event of the cell,and 'index' is the index touch positon of the current section,'data' means the data of current touch position.
+Parament requests a Block，which used to set up the click event of the cell,and 'index' is the index touch positon of the current section,'data' is the data of current click position.

 #### title(NSString* title)
-Set title for each section().
+Set title for each section.

 #### make()
 Run after finished setup.